lingrongjin/genome-resolved-metaproteomics/README.md

 # Paired metagenomic and metaproteomic analysis
 # Introduction
-Description below includes the workflow for spectrum correlation with MetaProteomeAnalyzer.
+Description below includes the workflow for spectrum correlation with MetaProteomeAnalyzer (MPA).
 Code and data for reproducing the figures in the manuscript can be found in 'R_scripts' and 'data' folder in this repository.

-# Spectrum correlation with MetaProteomeAnalyzer
+# Spectrum correlation with MPA
 ## Software requirement
   1. MetaProteomeAnalyzer (Schiebenhoefer et al., 2020)
 ## Input